 The oldest town on Zanzibar is called Stone Town, a maze of winding streets and Arabian architecture; it is famous for its beautifully carved doors, studded with brass work.
 Bazaars exist in much the same place and manner that they have done so for generations, selling coffee, jewellery and of course the spices that brought the island its wealth in the first place.

-Many of the best beaches on Zanzibar are situated on the east coast of the island, a drive of between 1 to 2 hours from Stone Town.
-Although more commercial that it was 10 years ago, there are still many small, intimate hotels on Zanzibar that offer the honeymooner or traveller a quiet and relaxing stay.
+Many of the best beaches on Zanzibar are situated on the north and east coast of the island, a drive of between 45 minutes to 2 hours from Stone Town.
+Although more commercial than it was 10 years ago, there are still many small, intimate hotels on Zanzibar that offer the honeymooner or traveller a quiet and relaxing stay.
 Few rooms, remote locations, beautiful beaches and tropical sun; it's a great combination, especially when added to a safari in Kenya or Tanzania.